WYOMING COUNTY AQUATICS

 Elementary backstroke is introduced in the Level 5.
 Endurance is stressed as students will need to tread water for three minutes.
 Butterfly is introduced in Level 5, and perfected in the higher levels.
 All strokes are perfected in Level 6 where an individual medley is a component.

 Private Swim Lessons

-Private swim lessons are available for adults and children, who wish to learn to swim on an individual basis.
-Lessons will be scheduled based on the instructors avaliablity, pool avaliablity and students schedule.
+Private swim lessons are available for adults and children who wish to learn to swim on an individual basis.
+Lessons will be scheduled based on the instructor’s availability, pool availability, and student’s schedule.

-The YMCA now offers a swim class designed to prepare youth for the rigors of a swim team.
-Participants must pass a swim test (50 yards freestyle with rotary breathing) in order to take part in this fun, exciting new class.
-Participants will refine all strokes, build endurance, and get the skills that they will need for a swim team.
+The YMCA now offers a swim club designed to prepare youth for the rigors of a swim team.
+Participants must pass a swim test (50 yards freestyle with rotary breathing) in order to take part in this fun, exciting new club.
+Participants will refine all strokes, build endurance, and get the skills that they will need for swim team.

 Water Exercise Classes

 The YMCA offers a wide variety of water exercise classes to meet the needs of our members.
 Each class is designed with specific goals and objectives.
 Selecting the right class will ensure you get the most out of your workout.
 Every class is taught by a YMCA staff member and is supervised by a certified lifeguard.